audiojs/audio-buffer-list/readme.md

 Put new AudioBuffer, AudioBufferList or array of them at the offset.

+### `list.remove(offset=0, count)`

+Remove number of samples from the list starting at the `offset`. `count` can possibly be negative, then items are removed on the left side from the offset. `offset` can also be negative, meaning to remove from the end.
+Retuns removed sublist instance.

 ### `list.delete(offset=0, count)`

-Delete number of samples starting at the `offset`. `count` can possibly be negative, then items are deleted on the left side from the offset. `offset` can also be negative, meaning to start from the end.
-Retuns deleted _AudioBufferList_.
+Same as `list.remove`, but returns current list with deleted part being lost.
+That allows for different type of chainability.

 ### `list.consume(count)`

 Delete data from the beginning.
+Returns current list.

 ### `list.slice(start=0, end=-0)`